Rasheed Akanbi

-Rasheed Ibrahim Akanbi (born 9 May 1999) is a Nigerian professional footballer who plays as a forward, for TFF 1.
-Lig club Boluspor.
+Rasheed Ibrahim Akanbi(born 9 May 1999) is a Nigerian professional footballer who plays as a forward.

 Career

 On 22 June 2022, Akanbi signed a contract with Moldovan Super Liga club Sheriff Tiraspol.
 On 1 July 2025, Sheriff announced the departure of Akanbi after his contract had expired.

 On 14 July 2025, TFF 1.
 Lig club Boluspor announced the signing of Akanbi to a two-year contract.